hammady/scaltainer/README.md

       worker1:
         min: 1
         max: 10
-        # number of jobs each worker replica should process
+        # number of jobs each worker replica should process (required)
         # the bigger the ratio, the less number of workers scaled out
         ratio: 3
         upscale_sensitivity: 1